EllaRepo/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile:	Move the file 'betty' from '/tmp/' to '/tmp/my_first_directory'.
 8-firstdelete	 Delete a file named 'betty' from '/tmp/my_first_directory'.
 9-firstdirdeletion:	Delete the direcctory 'my_first_directory' from '/tmp' direcctory.
+10-back:	Changes the working directory to the previous one.